contactsimonwilson/PubRemote/docs/quick-start.md

 ## Common Issues and Mistakes

 ### The Pubmote won't connect
-1. If VESC Express -> Bluetooth -> Bluetooth Mode is set to "Enabled and Encrypted", it will cause connection failures with Pubmote!

-The fix: It must be set to "Enabled" or "Enabled with Scripting".

-2. If VESC Express -> WiFi -> WiFi Mode is set to "Station Mode", it will cause connection failures with Pubmote.
+1. If VESC Express -> WiFi -> WiFi Mode is set to "Station Mode", it will cause connection failures with Pubmote.
 The fix: It must be set to "Access Point"

-3. If VESC Controller -> Refloat Cfg -> Remote ->
+2. If VESC Controller -> Refloat Cfg -> Remote ->
   - Remote Type is not set to UART
   - Tiltback Angle Limit is set to 0 °
   - Tiltback Speed is set to 0 °/s